 The shoulders should lie flat on the bench.
 Focus on pushing your shoulders away from the bar rather than pushing the bar away from your body, and this will keep your shoulders flat against the bench.
-Ensure that a spotter is always around to help you unrack so that your shoulders remain flat against the surface.
+Ensure that a spotter is always around to help you so that your shoulders remain flat against the surface.

 Squeeze your shoulders together and raise your chest upwards, do this while rotating your ribcage towards the ceiling and arching your lower back.
 It is essential to arch your back since flat back forces your torso lower, in fact, you can injure your shoulders if you bench with a flat chest.

 While bench pressing your butt should be kept on the bench all time.
-Holding your butt off the seat constitutes as cheating on your workout regime.
+Holding your butt off the seat constitutes cheating on your workout regime.

 Get into proper form before you unrack the weight.
 Do that while keeping your arms straight and move the bar over the shoulder joint.

 The ideal base position involves a straight wrist, a bar on the mid-chest, vertical forearms, and elbows tucked in.

 Lock the bar over the shoulder joint and lock the elbows straight in the top position.
 Don’t bend your arms or wrists as it may lead to an injury.

 Follow a diagonal bar path.
 Start from the shoulders and travel to the chest, then back up.
 This trajectory is longer than the vertical way.